Where is sperm produced?

 How is sperm produced?

 After meiosis, primary spermatocytes become spermatids.
 Spermatids have the correct number of chromosomes but are not yet mobile; they become mature sperm cells through a process called spermiogenesis.
-This process allows the spermatozoa to become motile and swim within semen, giving them the ability to reach and possibly fertilize the female egg.x Spermiogenesis occurs in a structure called the epididymis, a long-coiled tube near the testicle that stores sperm prior to ejaculation.
-It takes sperm 2 to 11 days to mature within the epididymis.xi
+This process allows the spermatozoa to become motile and swim within semen, giving them the ability to reach and possibly fertilize the female egg.x Spermiogenesis occurs in a structure called the epididymis, a long, coiled tube near the testicle that stores sperm prior to ejaculation.
+It takes sperm two to 11 days to mature within the epididymis.xi

 The entire process of spermatogenesis takes approximately 74 days.xii